SatelliteApplicationsCatapult/ard-docker-images/sentinel-2/README.md

 In order to be able to get/put data from/to S3, you need to ensure that the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are set.

 ### Building and running a development platform
-A [Docker Compose](docker-compose.yml) example file is provided to set up a fully functional ARD workflow instance for development purposes.
-To use it you can issue:
+Set up an ARD workflow instance by issuing:

 ```
 docker-compose up -d